I like taking ride-alongs with

 had been fighting before, it was just as they were inserting her into the

-car that she really ramped it up, becoming a veritable furball of fury.
-I
+car that she ramped it up, becoming a veritable furball of fury.
+One

-behind bars.
-She knew the cops knew about those arrest warrants.
+She knows the cops know about those arrest warrants.

 Within a few seconds of the doors locking closed she begins banging her

-bangs it as fast as she can, as hard as she can.
+bangs it as often as she can as hard as she can.
 And I mean she really rares

-back and takes a full swing, banging it head on each time.
+back and takes a full swing, banging it forehead on each time.
 The violence of

 these self-destructive motions, and just the sheer noise of it, combined to